 If you have the symptoms of COVID-19, please call your primary care provider.
 We ask that you do not go directly to the clinic as a precautionary measure to protect other patients and healthcare workers.

 How would I get tested for the Coronavirus?

 Please contact your primary care provider if you have symptoms of COVID-19, including but not limited to: fever or chills, cough, shortness of breath or difficulty breathing, fatigue, muscle or body aches, headache, new loss of taste or smell, sore throat, congestion nor runny nose, nausea or vomiting or diarrhea.

 Your provider may order a respiratory panel first to rule out other respiratory viruses prior to testing for COVID-19 depending upon the circumstances.
-Not every person that wants to be tested can be.
-In order to ensure an adequate supply of testing and to preserve the resources for those that should be tested (defined by the CDC), testing is approved only for those people who need it.

 If you have been directly exposed to a known COVID-19 positive, you may be eligible for testing.
 Please contact your primary care provider or West Central District Health Department.

-- You will be asked to self-isolate until test results are available
+- You will be asked to self-isolate until test results are available.

-- You will receive results from the ordering physician and your MyChart patient portal
+- You will receive results from the ordering physician and your MyChart patient portal.

 Patients at higher risk for serious illness